Qwe1rty/NodeDial/README.md

 ### About the Project

-The project started as a way to learn distributed systems concepts, practice writing asynchronous/concurrent applications, and gain experience with the pitfalls of writing these distributed applications.
+The project started as a way to learn distributed systems concepts, practice writing asynchronous/concurrent applications, and gain experience with the pitfalls of writing these distributed systems.
 Overall, while the project still has a significant amount of work to do, over the past year of on-and-off work I've learned a lot and gotten much better at these things.

-I've found that trying to implement various abstract distributed systems ideas into an actual program really helps solidify details that I would've missed from just reading about it (such as the many non-obvious corner cases from when I was trying to implement the Raft consensus algorithm).
+I've found that trying to implement various abstract distributed systems ideas into an actual program really helps solidify details that I would've missed from just reading about it - such as the many non-obvious corner cases from when I was trying to implement the Raft consensus algorithm.
+It also introduces me to concepts that don't usually get much attention, like cluster membership - which turns out to be a really difficult and important topic that isn't talked about as much as a lot of other distributed computing topics.

 While I'm not sure how long I'll continue working on it past the replication/Raft layer, the project was really fun and I'm sure that everything I've learned will come in handy for all future projects.